This page describes how to configure your environment and your

 main - 1.0.

-arg2are placeholders for any additional parameters that your application requires.
+ARG2are placeholders for any additional arguments that your application requires.

 go-cloud-debug-agent -appmodule=main -appversion=1.0 -- bin/my-app my-arg

 The debugger is now ready for use with your app.

 To have the Debug page in the GCP Console automatically display source code matching the deployed app, see Selecting Source Code Automatically.